 How do I measure my site?

 Once you’re ready to install your retaining wall, clear the area and prepare your site.
-Use stakes to and spirit-levelled string lines as a guide that matches your site plan measurements.
+Use stakes and spirit-levelled string lines as a guide to install in accordance with your site plan.

 Why is waterproofing important?